17 simple ways to save money on driving

 Claim for pothole damage

-If you've been unlucky enough to experience damage to your car due to potholes in the road, don't fret - your insurance doesn't have to pay for this!
+If you've been unlucky enough to experience damage to your car due to potholes in the road, don't fret – you don't have to lose your no-claims bonus to pay for this!

 You'll be owed compensation by whoever is responsible for maintaining the roads, which varies depending on where you are and how big the road is.
 This official government page tells you exactly who you need to contact to claim for your pothole damage.

-If the pothole you hit is more than 40mm deep, you're laughing; if it's less than that, you can still claim but it might be a bit harder to fight.
+If the pothole you hit is more than 40mm deep, you're laughing; if it's less than that, you can still claim but it might be a bit harder to fight your case.

 Note that in order to get them to cough up the cash, you'll need photographic proof of the pothole, plus written proof from a mechanic to show that the damage was definitely caused by a pothole.